AlexandreDecan/sismic/docs/time.rst

 Wall-clock
 ----------

-The second clock provided by Sismic is a :py:class:`~sismic.clock.WallClock` whose time is synchronized with system time (it relies on the ``time.time()`` function of Python).
+The second clock provided by Sismic is a :py:class:`~sismic.clock.UtcClock` whose time is synchronized with system time (it relies on the ``time.time()`` function of Python).

 .. testcode::

-    from sismic.clock import WallClock
+    from sismic.clock import UtcClock
     from time import time

-    clock = WallClock()
+    clock = UtcClock()
     assert (time() - clock.time) <= 1